-Depending on your gaming rig’s performance and your monitor’s refresh rate, you’ll need to make some adjustments via Siege’s in-game settings.
-Some changes will help you achieve higher frame rates, and others will optimize the way you play the game, but it may get confusing inside the menus due to the immense number of customization options.
+Depending on your gaming rig’s performance and your monitor’s refresh rate, you must adjust via Siege’s in-game settings.
+Some changes will help you achieve higher frame rates, and others will optimize your gameplay.
+However, the immense number of customization options may get confusing inside the menus.

-The following settings are optimized for the smoothest gameplay experience, without sacrificing much in terms of graphics.
+The following settings are optimized for the smoothest gameplay experience without sacrificing much graphics.
 They will allow you to take full advantage of your gaming peripherals, given that you have powerful enough hardware.

 Here are the best settings for Rainbow Six Siege on PC.

 - Ping: On